|THE BOARD’S CONDUCT OF ITS AFFAIRS

 The list of responsibilities of the Chairman and the CEO/ED is available for inspection at the Company’s registered office.

 Regular Meetings of Independent Directors: In accordance with the CAO Corporate Governance Policy, the Independent Directors of CAO meet at least once a year, without the presence of the other Directors, to discuss any matters relevant to the CAO Group, such as its investment criteria, risk management and internal controls, risk appetite and risk tolerance, performance of management, Board communication and performance, and strategic issues.
-Led by the Deputy Chairman/Lead Independent Director, the Independent Directors of CAO held their meeting on 21 November 2017 without the presence of the other Directors.
-Key issued discussed by the Independent Directors of CAO included the “Re-looking the Evolving Role of Independent Directors in Corporate Governance”, “Key Audit Matters and Sustainability Reporting”, “Adoption of New IFRS-identical Financial Reporting Framework” and “CEO Succession Planning”.
+Led by the Deputy Chairman/ Lead Independent Director, the Independent Directors of CAO held their meeting on 1 November 2018 without the presence of the other Directors.
+The Independent Directors of CAO discussed the key changes in the 2012 Code, consequential amendments to the SGX-ST listing rules and implications on CAO.
+The Independent Directors also discussed issues relating to Board renewal and the recommended tenure for Independent Directors as well as the localisation and internationalisation of employees of the CAO Group.

 There should be a formal and transparent process for the appointment of new Directors to the Board.